globalsapling/MP3N/README.md

 ### Submission instructions

 + You should commit all source code to your assigned Github repository under a branch named `mp3`.
+	+ You should submit your work and preserve the provided repository folder structure.
+While you should not submit binaries (`.class` files, etc.), it is best to submit all other files so that compilation and execution is easy.
+Think of working with the staff as your collaborators; you want to keep the repository organization consistent for this purpose.
 + Since you will be working in groups, only one submission per group is expected.
 + You should submit a PDF file to Gradescope with the the following information:
 	+ Names of students in the group;